Feastio

 The bar at Bern's

-Not content to rest on existing accolades, the Laxers have expanded the business beyond Bern's with:
+Not content to rest on existing accolades, the Laxers have expanded the business beyond Bern's.
+All of the places below are within a block of Bern's Steak House on South Howard Avenue.

-• Haven - a New American restaurant.
+• Haven is a New American restaurant.

 Wine Cellar

-About 100,000 bottles are stored in the on-site wine cellar; tours have been given in the past, but they put a pause on them in recent years.
+About 100,000 bottles are stored in the on-site wine cellar; tours have been given in the past, but they have paused them in recent years.
 I had the chance to see it for myself during a kitchen tour after our meal in 2013.

-Bern began the tours in the 1970s to show diners the work involved in preparing their meals and how to properly store wine.
+Bern began the tours in the 1970s to show diners the work involved in preparing their meals and how to store wine properly.
+The remaining half a million wine bottles are stored off-site in a temperature-controlled warehouse.

-Two hundred varieties of wine are available by the glass, making Bern's an excellent place to sample something new.
+Bern's offers 200 varieties of wine by the glass, making it an excellent place to sample something new.
+In 2016, the restaurant won a James Beard Award for Outstanding Wine Program.

 Dinner at Bern's